go-go-golems/go-go-labs/cmd/apps/bee/README.md

 - Data filtering and transformation
 - Customizable table layouts

-To see the full list of available flags and options, use the `--help --long-help` flag with any command:
+To see the full list of available flags and options, use the `--help` flag with any command:

 ```
 ./bee <command> <subcommand> --help